ASU/asu-unity-stack/packages/app-rfi/README.md

 The ASU RFI Component is a React powered Request for Information form that submits requests to a Mulesoft middleware service which in turn syncs requests to Salesforce.

+## Installation and Requirements

+@asu-design-system/bootstrap4-theme is required as a peer dependency.

 ## ASU RFI component architectural overview:
 * Top level app: src/components/app/App.js
 * ... which invokes the main form which defines the form steps: src/components/steps/RfiMainForm.js